 Yes.
 Outpatient options like PHP and IOP provide structured therapy while allowing men to maintain work, school, or family responsibilities.

 Absolutely.
-Many men with BPD have a history of trauma, especially during childhood.
+Many individuals with BPD have a history of trauma, especially during childhood.
 Trauma-informed care helps address those root issues in treatment.

 Yes.
 Untreated BPD can lead to increased relationship difficulties, substance use, or self-harming behaviors.
 Early and consistent treatment improves long-term outcomes.